Learning Module

 2. Which of the following is an example of a judge using discretionary sentencing?

 1. Suppose that a person is arrested for holding up a bank and taking money from the teller.
-Think of the following variations on the case, and consider whether you think these variations are aggravating, mitigating, or neutral factors in determining the severity of the sentence a judge should impose.
+Think of the following variations of the case, and consider whether you think these variations are aggravating, mitigating, or neutral factors in determining the severity of the sentence a judge should impose.

 LESSON TEN

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-- Identify examples of the “collateral consequences” of incarceration
+- Identify examples of the collateral consequences of incarceration.

-- Distinguish desert-based justifications from “liability”-based justifications of lifelong collateral consequences
+- Distinguish desert-based justifications from liability-based justifications of lifelong collateral consequences.

-- Adjudicate arguments for and against the justice of collateral consequences
+- Adjudicate arguments for and against the justice of collateral consequences.

 Watch